-As the editor of Bravo's Lookbook, I'm always keeping a close eye on all the cosmetic treatments the Real Housewives are into.
+As the editor of Bravo's Lookbook, I'm always keeping a close eye on the cosmetic treatments the Real Housewives are doing.
 My personal process is usually more voyeuristic and less experimental (read: I get a bit squeemish around needles ... especially when they're aimed at my face).
 Every once in a while, though, I hear about a treatment that sounds so magical and painless, I just have to see if it lives up to the hype.

 Take, for instance, CoolSculpting.
 The body contouring treatment first came across my radar when The Real Housewives of Orange County’s Kelly Dodd raved about it on Instagram.
 Kelly claimed she took a nap during the fat-reduction process and called it "so easy."
 Naturally, I was intrigued, but also a bit skeptical.
 (Kelly, after all, is not one to shy away from gruesome treatments I'll never try like microneedling.)